Using omniplate to analysis data from plate readers¶

 p.correctOD(ODfname= 'ODcorrection_Raffinose_Haploid.txt')

-All plotting uses Seaborn's relplot function, and you can set most of the variables that Seaborn allows.
+All plotting uses Seaborn's relplot function, and if you wish you can set most of the variables that Seaborn allows.

 p.plot(y= 'OD', wells= True, strainincludes= 'Gal10:GFP',